For students who received a notice of investigation letter from an investigator.

 Who has access to my disciplinary record?

 The Family Educational Rights and Privacy Act (FERPA) severely restricts disclosures of non-directory information.
-In other words, if the information is not in the University’s phonebook, then it is not public information.
+In other words, if the information is not in the University’s directory, then it is not public information.

 If I am found responsible for violating University policy, what will appear on my transcripts?